 Forensic royalty auditing is a highly specialist area that can bring major financial benefits to an author.
 Our forensic accountants use advanced IT techniques and apply a detailed approach to ensure that all sales have been reported by the publisher and that the terms of your contract have been followed.
 Any unpaid royalties recovered are returned to you, via a routine, non-adversarial process that maintains relationships with the publishers.

 Our technology royalty audits regularly identify significant under-reporting of royalties, usually due to clerical error or misinterpretation, such as the value attributed to embedded intellectual property.
-We can help ensure you receive financial rewards of the exploitation of your IP in the marketplace by your licensees.
+We can help ensure that you receive financial rewards from the exploitation of your IP in the marketplace by your licensees.
+In addition to our dedicated royalty audit offering, we also bring to the table the complete range of other services to technology companies